Choose another lake

 Very Good

-Flathead catfish are difficult to survey, but anecdotal evidence suggests angler catches are becoming more common.
-Lake Sangchris is now over 50 years old and is developing a reputation for producing flathead catfish weighing over 40 lbs.
+Flathead catfish are difficult to survey, but evidence suggests angler catch rates remain high.
+Lake Sangchris is now almost 60 years old and is developing a reputation for producing flathead catfish weighing over 40 lbs.
 The largest flathead ever collected in a survey weighed 69 pounds and the largest caught by an angler weighed 81.45 pounds, which is the current state record.
 Flathead catfish exceeding 40 pounds are harvested every year.
-We collected 1 flathead measuring 14” and weighing 1 pound during the 2016 fall fish population survey.
-Anglers can catch flathead catfish using live bait such as minnows, sunfish, shad, or crayfish around submerged logs and deadfalls in the warmer months and deep holes in the colder months.
+Only 1 flathead measuring 12” was collected during the 2022 survey, which at least shows that natural reproduction is still occurring.
+Anglers can catch flathead catfish using live bait such as minnows, green sunfish, shad, or crayfish around submerged logs and deadfalls in the warmer months and deep holes in the colder months.

 LARGEMOUTH BASS